luuquangtrung/luuquangtrung.github.io_old/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp; luuquangtrung.vn [at] gmail [dot] com (personal)

 ## Recent news
+* Glad and honored to receive the *2022 Best PhD Dissertation Award on Distributed Systems and Networks* by [GDR-RSD](https://gdr-rsd.cnrs.fr/) and [ACM SigOps France](http://www.sigops-france.fr/) for my Ph.D thesis.
 * Apr.
 1, 2022: Our paper "*DCoflow: Deadline-Aware Scheduling Algorithm for Coflows in Datacenter Networks*" has been accepted to be presented at [IFIP Networking 2022](https://networking.ifip.org/2022/) (pre-print available in [arxiv](https://arxiv.org/abs/2205.01229)).
 * Mar.
 11, 2022: Our paper "*Admission Control and Resource Reservation for Prioritized Slice Requests with Guaranteed SLA under Uncertainties*" has been accepted to [IEEE Transactions on Network and Service Management](https://ieeexplore.ieee.org/abstract/document/9737314).
 * Feb.
 16, 2022: Our patent "*Method and Apparatus for Mapping Network Slices Onto Network Infrastructures With SLA Guarantee*" with Nokia Bell Labs (available at [Google Patents](https://patents.google.com/patent/US20210392040A1/en)) has been granted by the UK Patent Office.